 5. Updraft Plus

 I like backups.
 And backups of backups.
 Saved everywhere.
-Even if your web hosting company keeps backups of your website, it is recommended that you also keep your own backup.
+Even if your web hosting company keeps backups of your website, I recommend that you also keep your own backup.
 With Updraft Plus, you can automate a backup to save at a set interval to a service such as Dropbox or Google Drive.
 I have been creating websites for 20 years.
 I learned the hard way, a long time ago.
 Keep backups.
 Just do it.

 Getting traffic to your website from social media might bring in some of your favorite readers or clients.
 Make it easy for someone who loved a piece of content to share it!
 The AddToAny Share Buttons are very simple, free and likely includes any social media that you’d want to be shared on.